-If you create something new, whether it is a new product or service, or a new logo or design, it is important that you protect it so that no-one else can steal it from you.
+If you create something new, whether it is a new product or service, or a new logo or design, it is important that you protect it so that no-one else can steal it from you, the good news is there are several options.

 1. Get a patent